eminorhan/video-models/README.md

 You will get an error if you try to load an unavailable model.

 ## Visualizing the model completions
-In [`visualize_completion.py`](https://github.com/eminorhan/video-models/blob/master/visualize_completion.py), I provide sample code to visualize completions from pretrained spatiotemporal MAE models.
+In [`visualize_completion.py`](https://github.com/eminorhan/video-models/blob/master/visualize_completion.py), I provide sample code to visualize model completions from pretrained spatiotemporal MAE models.
 An example usage would be as follows:
 ```python
 python -u visualize_completion.py \
         --model_name 'mae_s_none' \